 Bang Bang Chicken

-This recipe originated from my mother in law who is also a fantastic cook and always gives me ideas for new things to try.
-Apparently this is a signature recipe from the Cheesecake Factory in the US although I’ve never tried it so I honestly can’t compare! the only thing I’ve ever eaten from the Cheesecake Factory is, ahem.... cheesecake....
+This is inspired from a signature recipe from the Cheesecake Factory in the US although I’ve never tried it so I honestly can’t compare!
+The only thing I’ve ever eaten from the Cheesecake Factory is, ahem.... cheesecake....

 The recipe is based on the same principles of their dish but with my own twist on the ingredients and the way it’s cooked too.
 This is the Swim Bake Run Bang Bang Chicken and no one else's.
 Hooray!

 I made this lastnight and finally decided to write up the recipe.
 I doubled the recipe and made enough the freeze extra portions which remains my number 1 survival tool for life with a 14 week old baby.
-One lot of cooking, four meals for two people.... happy days!
+One lot of cooking and plenty of meals stashed in the freezer for busy days... happy me!

 I also had some spring greens and curly kale in the fridge so I chopped that up and it went in too- always happy to sneak in some extra veggies!
 A good handful of spinach would also work well as an extra bit of green too.